daniel-le97/tauri-ticket-manager/README.md

 A project showcasing how to use tauri - svelte - sqlite by creating a ticket/note management app!

+## Warning

+this repo is not yet in production ready 1.0 status, as such some things may be missing or incomplete.

+Additionally We cannot afford to notarize this app, resulting in a warning when trying to install on windows and macos

 # Installing

 homebrew: